Acknowledgement PRACTICES

 Learn more about Disability Justice

-In an effort to have a more active engagement of our acknowledgement practices within our MDFA community, we gave a prompt to
+As a way of having a more active engagement of our acknowledgement practices within our MDFA community, we give a prompt to

 Official Selection Filmmakers of the Mobile Dance Film Festival: what do Land, Labor, and Accessibility Acknowledgements mean to you?

-We then asked the Filmmakers to answer the prompt with a Mobile Dance Film.
+We then ask the Filmmakers to answer the prompt with a Mobile Dance Film or a thought.

 Below are their responses!